-This is why high impedance and stable (in other words not sensitive to aging under the effect of temperature and/or time) shock absorbing elements are adapted to the brush.
+This is why high impedance and stable (in other words sensitive to aging under the effect of temperature or time) shock absorbing elements are adapted in the manufacture of the brush.

-These damping systems are elastomers and fixed to the top of the brush, most frequently by gluing (see picture).
+These damping systems are elastomers and fixed to the top of the brush, most frequently by gluing.
 Threading on two (or more) flexible is also possible.